lloydtorres/hackthenorth-ctf/README.md

 ## hackthenorth-ctf

 Hack the North held a CTF event from September 6-8, 2015 which consisted of hacking puzzles we needed to solve.
+You can read all about it on my [log post](http://lloydtorres.com/log/literally-hacking-hack-the-north-ctf/) at my website.

 This repo contains some of the scripts I wrote to solve them.